YahiaElTai/ms-commerce/services/account/README.md

 Currently, endpoints associated with users or projects do not have any permissions, which means any user can add or delete projects and assign them to other users.

 In a real-world production application, there would be multiple levels of permissions to control user actions and access.
 However, incorporating such a system would significantly increase the complexity of the project, which is not desired at this time.

-Endpoints related to resources like products and carts are validated through the /authenticate endpoint.

-At the /authenticate endpoint, the system verifies the existence of the project and confirms whether the user has access to it.
-If the validation is successful, the endpoint returns a 200 status code; otherwise, it returns a 400 status code.

 ### Events